CIGbalance/DagstuhlGAN/README.md

 # MarioGAN

-This project allows for the unsepervised learning of a Generative Adversarial Network (GAN) that understands the structure of Super Mario Bros. levels.
+This project allows for the unsupervised learning of a Generative Adversarial Network (GAN) that understands the structure of Super Mario Bros. levels.
 The model is trained on actual Mario levels from the [Video Game Level Corpus](https://github.com/TheVGLC/TheVGLC).
 The trained model is capable of generating new level segments with the input of a latent vector, and these segments can be stitched together to